 Ongoing monitoring ensuring that IANA is adhering to policy is an essential part of any transition.
-In the ALAC proposal, this coulbe be done by some combination of the appropriate SOs (with suitable staff support), since they are the ones that have created the policies, the MRT, the CSC (with suitable MS components added), or a IANA Support Organization if that were to be created.
-The accountability CCWG would no doubt need to ensure that they had standing to take action on perceived violations.
+In the ALAC proposal, this could be done with relation to names/root zone by some combination of the appropriate SOs (with suitable staff support), since they are the ones that have created the policies, the MRT, the CSC (with suitable MS components added), or an IANA Support Organization if that were to be created.
+The Accountability CCWG would no doubt need to ensure that they had standing to take action on perceived violations.